Applies to managed Chrome Browsers on Windows, Mac, and Linux.

 - Add the chrome.adm template via the dialog.

 - Once complete, a Google / Google Chrome folder will appear under Administrative Templates if it's not already there.
-If you added the ADM template on Windows 7, it will appear under Classic Administrative Templates / Google / Google Chrome.
+If you added the ADM template on Windows 7 or 10, it will appear under Classic Administrative Templates / Google / Google Chrome.

 - Set the home page - The URL that Chrome opens when a user launches the browser or clicks the Home button.